dwellir-public/polkadot-operator/README.md

 The charm starts the Polkadot client as a service, which takes its arguments from `/etc/default/polkadot` which in turn are set by the Juju config *service-args*.
 The Polkadot client itself is downloaded and installed from the config *binary-url*.

+## Building

+Though this charm is published on Charmhub there is also the alternative to build it locally, and to deploy it from that local build.
+It is built with the package charmcraft.
+See [charmcraft.yaml](charmcraft.yaml) for build details.

+    sudo snap install charmcraft --classic
+    charmcraft pack  # Assumes pwd is the polkadot-operator root directory

+## System requirements

+*Disclaimer: the system requriements to run a node in the Polkadot ecosystem varies, both depending on which chain is being run and which type of node it is.
+The example below should therefore be vetted against updated and reliable resources depending on your deployment specifications.*

+This list of reference hardware is from [the official Polkadot docs](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot) and is an example of good practice for a validator node:

+- CPU
+  - x86-64 compatible;
+  - Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen);
+  - 4 physical cores @ 3.4GHz;
+  - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
+  - Prefer single-threaded performance over higher cores count.
+- Storage
+  - An NVMe SSD of 1 TB (As it should be reasonably sized to deal with blockchain growth).
+An estimation of current chain snapshot sizes can be found [here](https://paranodes.io/DBSize).
+In general, the latency is more important than the throughput.
+- Memory
+  - 32 GB DDR4 ECC.
+- System
+  - Linux Kernel 5.16 or newer.
+- Network
+  - The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s).
+This is required to support a large number of parachains and allow for proper congestion control in busy network situations.

 ## Usage

+### Deploying Polkadot

 With [Juju's OLM](https://juju.is/docs/olm) bootstrapping your cloud of choice, and a Juju model created within that cloud to host the operator, the charm can be deployed as: